Vaccine Protocol

 • Rabies vaccine it required by Oregon law.
 We vaccinate for rabies at 4 months of age followed by a booster in one year.
 Subsequent boosters are given at 3 year intervals.

 • Canine Influenza Vaccine is now recommended for any dogs that frequent parks, go to daycare, or are kenneled.
 It is a highly contagious virus that is transmitted through aerosolized viral particles (during coughing or sneezing) or direct contact with infected saliva and mucous.
 There are 2 vaccines given 3 weeks apart in the initial series.
 Boosters are given annually.
+If it has been over 18 months since your pet’s last Influenza vaccine, repeating the initial series is recommended to ensure best immunity.

 Recommended Vaccines for Cats: